 Since the teaching of psychology is something most, if not all, of our students will do at some point in their careers, it is important that they receive some instruction and experience in teaching.
-For this reason, all students in the program are encouraged to be a teaching assistant in Psychology for at least two semesters during their residence.
-In order to maintain good standing in the program, a graduate student funded by a teaching assistantship must show satisfactory performance in their TA duties, as assessed by faculty and student evaluations.
+For this reason, all students in the program are likely to serve as teaching assistants in Psychology for at least two semesters during their residence.
+Importantly, in order to maintain good standing in the program, a graduate student funded by a teaching assistantship must show satisfactory performance in their TA duties, as assessed by faculty and student evaluations.